Pimmz/Home-Energy-Saving-Store/README.md

 - Your app name must be unique, and then choose a region closest to you (EU or USA), and finally, select **Create App**.
 - From the new app **Settings**, click **Reveal Config Vars**, and set your environment variables.

+> [!IMPORTANT]
+> This is a sample only; you would replace the values with your own if cloning/forking my repository.

 | Key | Value |
 | --- | --- |
 | `CLOUDINARY_URL` | user's own value |